ACEsuit/ACE.jl/docs/src/devel.md

 !!! note "TODO"
-      discuss the interface how the properties specify their symmetry
+      discuss the interface how the properties specify their symmetry.
+For the moment this can be looked up in `properties.jl`.
+It is done through the initial condition for the coupling coefficient recursion.

 ## The symmetric basis